josejalvarezm/cv-ai-agent/gcp-blog/06-semantic-versioning.md

 # Semantic Versioning for Microservices: Independent Evolution at Scale

+*Deployed breaking change as v1.2.1 patch.
+Production crashed for 4 hours.
+Should have been v2.0.0 major.*

 ## Quick Summary

 - ✓ **SemVer 2.0.0** (MAJOR.MINOR.PATCH) enables independent service evolution